 KMPG’s most recent fraud, bribery and corruption survey involved 281 respondent organisations from public and private sectors in Australia and New Zealand (KPMG, 2013).
 Here are the key findings:

-- 43% respondents experienced fraud with the occurrences of 47% of major fraud (the one largest fraud reported by respondents) as a result of insufficient internal controls;
+- 43% of respondents experienced fraud with the occurrences of 47% of major fraud (the one largest fraud reported by respondents) as a result of insufficient internal controls;

 - The larger the size of an organisation, the more losses to fraudulent activities were experienced;